-Tactics Description Deprivation/ Isolation Keeps the adult victim awake at night to argue.
+Tactics Description Keeps the adult victim awake at night to argue.
 Denies the adult victim access to basic necessities such as food.
-Sabotages the family's housing, transportation, or assistance from friends, family, or community programs.
+Sabotages the family's housing, transportation, or assistance from friends, facommunity programs.
 Refuses to allow the family to have contact with others.
-Sexual Abuse Forces exposure to pornography and/or degrades partner sexually.
+Sexual Abuse Engages in unwanted, coerced, forced or violent sexual contact, which may occur in front of the children.
+Creates environment where refusal of sexual contact is not safe.
+Forces make-up sex after a fight.
+Claims marital privilege to force sexual contact.
+Knowingly exposes the adult victim to sexually transmitted diseases.
+Controls access to birth control or reproductive health care.
+Forces exposure to pornography and/or degrades partner sexually.
 Pressures adult to have sex with others in exchange for special treatment.
 Economic Abuse Controls, withholds, or squanders family finances, resources, or assets to the family's detriment.
 Prevents the adult victim from getting a job or maintaining employment.
 Fraudulently uses the adult victim or children's social security numbers to obtain credit or utilities.
 Confiscates the adult victim's earnings.
 Ruins family members' credit rating.
 Stalking and Monitoring Uses surveillance methods to monitor the adult victim's whereabouts.
 Tracks the adult victim's phone, car mileage, and email/internet use.
 Denies the adult victim's basic liberty to move freely without fear of reprisal.
-Asks others to monitor the adult victim's daily activities or dictates what these should be.
-Using Children Hurts children as a means to punish the adult victim.
+Asks others to monitor the adult victim's daily activities or dictates what these should be Using Children Hurts children as a means to punish the adult victim.
 Prevents the adult victim from protecting the children.
 Falsifies reports to child protection.
 Uses court-ordered parenting time to harass the victim.
 Uses children as an excuse to contact the victim.
 Interrogates the children regarding the adult victim's activities.
 Coerces the children into engaging in abuse against the adult victim.
-Physical assault such as hitting with objects or fists, biting, grabbing, pinchir burning, throwing down, forced holding or restraining, etc. Strangulation, often to the point that the adult victim believes death is possible Using weapons such as guns or knives.
+Physical Tactics Physical assault such as hitting with objects or fists, biting, grabbing, pinching, kickir